Why do you need a Fire Risk assessment and what is it?

 Fire risk assessments do have some specific guidelines.

-“As the responsible person you must carry out and regularly review a fire risk assessment of the premises.
+“As the responsible person, you must carry out and regularly review a fire risk assessment of the premises.
 This will identify what you need to do to prevent fire and keep people safe.”
 Gov.uk

-It would be recommended that the review is carried out:
+It’s recommended that the review is carried out:

 • Every 12 months after the original assessment is done